-The risk-based analysis resulted in a calculated TVOC Action Level of 2.62 ppm (based on benzene).
-To be conservative, an Action Level of 1 ppm was selected, with a 75% Alert Level of 750 ppb.
-These same Alert and

-Action Levels for TVOC were employed during both CAMP programs performed during the pilot programs conducted in the Gowanus Canal Turning Basin.
+The risk-based analysis resulted in a calculated TVOC Action Level of 2,620 ppb (based on benzene).
+To be conservative, an Action Level of 1,000 ppb was selected, with a 75% Alert Level of 750 ppb.
+These same Alert and Action Levels for TVOC were employed during both CAMP programs performed during the pilot programs conducted in the Gowanus Canal Turning Basin.